Make the Most of Autumn in the South of Scotland

 Enjoy family days out

 Make the most of the Half-term break with activities for all ages.
 From tree climbing adventures to alpaca trekking or paddle boarding there are outside activities aplenty.
-Abbotsford House has a day of den making and fire building culminating in marshmallow roasting!
-And if the weather turns a tad damp, there is plenty to do from checking out the life of a motor sport legend in Duns to gazing at the stars in Kirkcudbright.
+If the weather turns a tad damp, there is plenty to do from checking out the life of a motor sport legend in Duns to gazing at the stars (indoors!) in Kirkcudbright.
 For all this and more ideas and inspiration we’ve written guides for rainy days and outdoor activities so you’re covered no matter what the weather.

 Stunning walks, Galloway Alpacas